avnishk7/Zepto-SQL-data-analysis-project/README.md

 - Viewed a sample of the dataset.
 - Checked for NULL values.
-- Identified distinct product categories available in the dataset -Compared in-stock vs out-of-stock product counts -Detected products present multiple times, representing different SKUs
+- Identified distinct product categories available in the dataset
+- Compared in-stock vs out-of-stock product counts
+- Detected products present multiple times, representing different SKUs

+**4. 🧹 Data Cleaning**
+- Identified and removed rows where MRP or discounted selling price was zero
+- Converted mrp and discountedSellingPrice from paise to rupees for consistency and readability

+**5. 📊 Business Insights**
+- Found top 10 best-value products based on discount percentage

+- Identified high-MRP products that are currently out of stock

+- Estimated potential revenue for each product category

+- Filtered expensive products (MRP > ₹500) with minimal discount

+- Ranked top 5 categories offering highest average discounts

+- Calculated price per gram to identify value-for-money products

+- Grouped products based on weight into Low, Medium, and Bulk categories

+- Measured total inventory weight per product category